HaroonSaid/datalake/README.md

 #### Prerequists

-  You have an AWS Account.
+  You have an AWS Account, you have installed aws cli on your computer

-  You have create S3 bucket.
+  You have created S3 bucket.

   You have created Kinesis Stream